herbie-fp/odyssey/doc/adding_external_tool_backend.md

 You should construct a similar constant for your external binary, and provide some link to which your binary can be downloaded.

+Your external binary should be hosted as a zip file with an internal folder structure similar to one of the existing Herbie, FPTaylor, or FPBench binary zipfile structures (it will generally look something like having a dist folder, with individual folders for each OS - downloading one of the existing binary zipfiles and following that structure will be useful).

 ## Separating different binaries for different distributions
 At the beginning of the ``activate`` function,